sympodius/haiverin.scot/content/arts/currency-of-life/index.md

 My family has a long tradition of telling each other what we want for our Christmas and birthday presents.
 Surprises have never been a big thing for us.
 However, the presents are never the important part; it's the time we spend together.

-I thought I should try making more presents for my family --- like I was spending time *on* on them, as well as *with* them.
+I thought I should try making more presents for my family --- like I was spending time *on* them, as well as *with* them.
 So, I decided to draw everyone a portrait for their birthday.

 Drawing is a hobby that I've always enjoyed, but I've never made a real effort to improve.
 I decided to address this by reading some books to help fill in the blanks.